ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 #### Command line switches

-`-y`, `--yydebug`, `--dump=` are ignored with a warning as they are internal development tools.
+`-y`, `--yydebug`, `--dump=`, `--debug-frozen-string-literal` are ignored with a warning as they are unsupported development tools.

-`-X` is an undocumented synonym for `-C` and we (and other alternative implementations of Ruby) have repurposed it for extended options.
-We warn if your `-X` options look like they are actually intended to be as in MRI.

 Programs passed in `-e` arguments with magic-comments must have an encoding that is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the time we get them.

+`--jit` options and the `jit` feature are not supported because TruffleRuby uses Graal as a JIT.

 #### Setting the process title doesn't always work